EstherAlo/DAREY.IO-Projects/Project1/README.md

-PROJECT 1: LAMP STACK IMPLEMENTATION web stack implementation (lamp stack) in AWS
+PROJECT 1: LAMP STACK IMPLEMENTATION
+Web stack implementation (lamp stack) in AWS

-step 1 — installing apache and updating the firewall
+Step 1 — Installing apache and updating the firewall

-step 2 — installing mysql
+Step 2 — Installing mysql

-step 3 — installing php
+Step 3 — Installing php

-step 4 — creating a virtual host for your website using apache
+Step 4 — Creating a virtual host for your website using apache

-step 5 — enable php on the website
+Step 5 — Enable php on the website